Robin Padilla: Personal life

 In 2014, Padilla campaigned for presidential candidate Rodrigo Duterte and in May 2016 filed a libel case against a Twitter user for calling him an "ex-convict".
 In November 2016, Padilla was granted an absolute pardon from President Rodrigo Duterte to endow him full civil and political rights.

-In July 2021, Padilla faced backlash following his comments on his daughter's divorce, stating that men cheating is part of the natural course of life.
+In July 2021, Padilla faced backlash following his comments on his daughter Kylie's separation with husband Aljur Abrenica, stating that men cheating is part of the natural course of life.